MikeAustin71/stringopsgo/README.md

 management utilities written in the Go Programming Language.

-Type *StrOps* provides simple string management routines which perform operations like string centering, justification and trimming.
+Type *StrOps* provides simple string management routines which perform operations like string centering, justification trimming and character manipulation.

-The latest version is version 2.0.3 which supports Go modules and requires Go Version 1.12 or later.
+Version 2.0.3 is the latest.
+This version supports Go modules and requires Go Version 1.12 or later.

 [Click To View Source Documentation](http://godoc.org/github.com/MikeAustin71/stringopsgo/strops/v2)